An Oscar-Winning Screenwriter Comes Home

 In it, Darren Criss (of Glee) stars as Tyler Hutton, a New York fashion exec going through a harrowing divorce.
 He visits Milan, Italy, on a business trip before getting kidnapped to a small Italian village and falling under the spell of a mysterious cottage.
 Anyone who sleeps there, upon waking, falls in love with the first living thing they see.
 Hutton becomes smitten with a beautiful woman (Mãdãlina Ghenea, resembling a young Sophia Lauren) while one of his kidnappers falls for a plain, mule-herding spinster.
 Another becomes infatuated with a much more handsome man on a white steed, and another swoons over a cow—although “it doesn’t end in a bestiality theme, believe me,” Morrow stresses with a laugh.
 “And that’s the difference: If I was making a film that distributors were looking for today, that would be the hook—that it’s the first modern film about bestiality.”

 Instead, to launch Smitten!, Morrow and Rask did the Minnesotan thing of relying on state connections—which years in California couldn’t uproot.
-“We started with our friends in Minneapolis to raise a few tiny development dollars,” says Rask, who met Morrow while attending the now-closed Robbinsdale High School.
+“We started with our friends in Minneapolis to raise a few tiny development dollars,” including a few people she has known since age 7, says Rask, who met Morrow while attending the now-closed Robbinsdale High School.
 “That was a four-year process of reaching out...And when you’re asking people to give you $10,000 for a movie, they might as well throw it out the window, you know?”

-Rask found backers in theater-scene friends, plus a few people she had known since age 7.
+Rask found backers in theater-scene acquaintances.
 A local musician (Dan Chouinard) wrote an early score and the film’s folk music.
 A local choreographer (Joe Chvala) arranged the dance sequences.
 None of the financiers—most of them retired with disposable incomes—had funded a movie before.
 “So, it’s an independent film in the truest sense,” Morrow adds.

 By the time he and Rask sat down this morning, Smitten! had already nabbed local headlines.
 It was treated as a homecoming.
 And with this year marking the 30th anniversary of Rain Man, it prompted reflection on how a Minnesota kid like Morrow went from here to there and back again.
 Since Rain Man, he has gone deeper into activism, sent his Oscar on a worldwide pilgrimage, and started a nonprofit in China—all while carrying a flag for the state’s indie, selfless spirit.